-In the Fallout series, ghouls “are mutated humans or animals affected by the phenomenon of ghoulification… Despite their zombie-like appearance, the flesh of ghouls is not actually rotten… They have greatly extended overall lifespans and are immune to (and sometimes even healed by) background radiation and/or nuclear fallout.”
+The first look doesn’t reveal too much, just a glimpse at Fallout‘s Vault 33.
+But we’re excited to know the show is coming along.
+In the Fallout, ghouls “are mutated humans or animals affected by the phenomenon of ghoulification… Despite their zombie-like appearance, the flesh of ghouls is not actually rotten… They have greatly extended overall lifespans and are immune to (and sometimes even healed by) background radiation and/or nuclear fallout.”
+So we expect to see a lot of that in the show.

 Nolan and Joy’s Kilter Films is producing the series together with Bethesda Game Studios and Bethesda Softworks.
 In a statement, Joy and Nolan said, “Fallout is one of the greatest game series of all time.
 Each chapter of this insanely imaginative story has cost us countless hours we could have spent with family and friends.
 So we’re incredibly excited to partner with Todd Howard and the rest of the brilliant lunatics at Bethesda to bring this massive, subversive, and darkly funny universe to life with Amazon Studios.”